Our Pest guide

 Size: 1/4 inch long body | Caterpillar: 1/2 inch long at maturity

-Only the caterpillar feeds.
-Clothes moth’s larva (caterpillars) damage animal items, such as wool, fur, silk, and feathers.
+Clothes moth’s larva (caterpillars) mainly damage animal items such as wool, fur, silk, and feathers.
 Textiles injured by clothes moths have holes eaten through them by tiny, white larvae, and furs will have noticeably loose hairs.
+However, only the catapillar feeds.

 Materials in storage or kept in the dark places such as a closet, attic, or drawer are most at risk by these insects.
 The adults enter through cracks around doors and windows in the Calgary area as they seek to avoid daylight.